-We're holding a host of activities at the National Waterways Museum Ellesmere Port this summer, and with your annual pass you can enjoy most of them for free.
+We are holding a host of all sorts of activities at the National Waterways Museum Gloucester this summer, and with your annual pass you can enjoy most of them for free.

 Here's a list of the things not to miss at the museum this summer.